 Open access key terms

-Researchers whose work has been funded by UKRI or COAF may be eligible for assistance with paying an APC through block grants administered by the library.
+Researchers whose work has been funded by UKRI, Wellcome Trust or the British Heart Foundation may be eligible for assistance with paying an APC through block grants administered by the Library.

 Author accepted manuscript (AAM)

-Also known as postprint; final author version; accepted version; author’s final copy (AFC).
+Also known as postprint, final author version, accepted version or author’s final copy (AFC).

 Version of record (VoR)